glennhenry/cs-notes/docs/compilers-and-programming-languages/16-functional-languages/functional-languages.md

 #### Control Flow & Assignment

-Selection control flow such as if-else statement :
+Selection control flow such as if-else statement:

 ```scheme
 (if (< x 10)